Rohini Bhate: Death

 Bhate died on 10 October 2008 at the age of 83, in Pune, Maharashtra, India.
 According to her daughter-in-law and disciple Shama Bhate, Rohini Bhate had been suffering from Parkinson's disease for her last five years and died from complications arising from the ailment.

 Legacy

-Rohini Bhate performed extensively for five decades, and trained a large number of disciples who became important exponents of Kathak, such as Roshan Datye, Shama Bhate, Hasita Oza, Pranati Pratap, Sunil Ganu, Neelima Adhye, Prabha Marathe, and Prerana Deshpande, among several others, who continued to perform posthumously events in her honor.
+Rohini Bhate performed extensively for five decades, and trained a large number of disciples who became important exponents of Kathak, such as Shama Bhate, Neelima Adhye, Prabha Marathe, and Prerana Deshpande, among several others, who continued to perform posthumously events in her honor.

 The academy has its head office in Pune's Shivaji Nagar, seven branches in the Pune city, one each in Indore, United States and Germany, and another in Mumbai.

 Documentary films have been made on her work.